Welcome to Year 4

 We cannot emphasise enough the importance of reading.
 Research shows that children who read well, write well.
 Please ensure that your children read every evening.

-For the art element of our topic, we shall be looking at a variety of methods of colouring fabric including: tie dye, fabric painting, and batik.
+For the art element of our topic, we will be looking at drawing and sketching skills.

 PE, Music and Computing

-In computing, children will make full use of the laptops and iPads to develop their
+In computing, children will make full use of the laptops and iPads to create their own podcasts and art.

 On Mondays, all the children will continue to learn how to play either a keyboard or violin.
 This will continue throughout the term, as part of our partnership with the Music Service.